Soboba Band of Luiseño Indians: Community

 The members of the Soboba Band of Luiseño Indians have built a self-sustaining community.
 Their work includes agriculture and entertainment.
 Because of the businesses that they created, the economy of Soboba is strong.

 The tribe has built their own schools, including Noli Indian School, which serves grades one through twelve.
 They have also created non-profit organizations and a charity with the money they have made from all of their businesses.

 Accomplishments and economy

 Agriculture

 The Soboba began their economy with agriculture, starting with apricots.
 Over time, they developed the land surrounding the reservation.
 The members of the tribe worked their way outside of their own community and working in the citrus industry.
 This agricultural industry allowed them to build their economy and expand.

 Soboba Casino

 In the late 20th century, the Soboba established a gaming casino to earn profits for economic development and for the support of their people.
 Under California and federal gambling laws, they could operate a gaming casino on their reservation, which is sovereign territory.

-This casino is a premier gaming spot in California for many.
-It is located about 100 mi from Los Angeles, and it attracts people from all over California.
-Soboba Casino is the biggest source of income for the tribe, and continues to grow every day.
+This casino is located about 100 mi from Los Angeles.
+The casino is the biggest source of income for the tribe.